Sen2Agri/Sen2Agri-System/FAQ.md

      from scheduled_task \
      where id = [ID]"
 ```
+Starting with the version 1.8, this operation can be done from the Sen2Agri GUI, in the Dashboard tab.

 ## Is there a way to import existing products into the database?